 To control motor speed and or position with an encoder the PID must be calibrated for the specific motor and encoder being used.
-Using Ion Studio the PID can be tuned manually or by the auto tune fucntion.
+Using Motion Studio the PID can be tuned manually or by the auto tune fucntion.
 Once the encoders are tuned the settings can be saved to the onboard eeprom and will be loaded each time the unit powers up.

-The Ion Studio window for Velocity Settings will auto tune for velocity.
+The Motion Studio window for Velocity Settings will auto tune for velocity.
 The window for Position Settings can tune a simple PD position controller, a PID position controller or a cascaded Position with Velocity controller(PIV).
-The cascaded tune will determine both the velocity and position values for the motor but still requires the QPPS be manually set for the motor before starting.
-Auto tune functions usually return reasonable values but manually adjustments may be required for optimum performance.
+The cascaded tune will determine both the velocity and position values for the motor.
+Auto tune functions usually return reasonable values but manual adjustments may be required for optimum performance.